-Unfortunately, newer models (120+Hz) don’t allow you to simply choose your refresh rate – whether it’s 60, 75, 120, or 144 Hz and still be able to turn up/down V-Sync settings in games since a majority of games need to match this setting with their game’s frame rate so that there is no screen tearing issues.
+Unfortunately, newer models (120+Hz) don’t allow you to choose your refresh rate – whether it’s 60, 75, 120, or 144 Hz and still be able to turn up/down V-Sync settings in games since a majority of games need to match this set with their game’s frame rate so that there is no screen tearing issues.

 What is ULMB?

-Ultra Low Motion Blur (ULMB) is a motion blur reduction feature that’s available on some monitors and was made popular by NVIDIA’s Lightboost technology.
+Ultra Low Motion Blur (ULMB) is a motion blur reduction feature available on some monitors and was made popular by NVIDIA’s Lightboost technology.

-It essentially limits the monitor’s refresh rate to refresh rates higher than 85 Hz in order to display sharper images during fast-paced games – but this can get rather costly because you cannot use this feature along with FreeSync/G-SYNC or any other monitor overclocking tech (unless your monitor supports both).
+It essentially limits the monitor’s refresh rate to refresh rates higher than 85 Hz to display sharper images during fast-paced games – but this can get rather costly because you cannot use this feature along with FreeSync/G-SYNC or any other monitor overclocking tech (unless your monitor supports both).

 How Does ULMB Work?

-All in all, speed isn’t everything especially if you’re looking for the best 60 Hz or 75+Hz monitor that can display beautiful images without screen tearing and motion blur – but then again, we will always recommend buying a new display instead of spending countless hours trying to fix your current one.
+All in all, speed isn’t everything, especially if you’re looking for the best 60 Hz or 75+Hz monitor that can display beautiful images without screen tearing and motion blur – but then again, we will always recommend buying a new display instead of spending countless hours trying to fix your current one.